-Violin, Chamber Music
+Violin, Viola, Chamber Music

 Apollon Grammatikopoulos was born into a musical family in Athens in 1972.
 He began his violin studies at the Athens Conservatory with Pantelis Despotidis.
 During the course of his studies, he was honoured with awards and financial prizes for his achievements.
 He graduated from the Attikon Concervatory with distinction in 1991.
 A Greek state scholarship allowed him to continue his studies in Austria and Germany with Stelios Kafantaris, Christos Polyzoidis and Winfried Rademacher.
 He was awarded a postgraduate degree with distinction from the University of Music, Trossingen.